Future Work

 A real-life example from Grab

-Chin Yin Ong, Chief People Officer at Grab, shared at the recent Culture First APAC 2022 conference how Grab creates a company culture that empowers employees to feel a sense of belonging, fulfillment, and purpose.
+Chin Yin Ong, Chief People Officer at Grab, shared at the recent Culture First APAC 2022 conference how Grab creates a hybrid company culture that empowers employees to feel a sense of belonging, fulfillment, and purpose.

 "A huge part of Grab's culture is reflected in its mission to improve the world.
 How can we help people living in far-flung towns, cities, or villages so they can participate in the digital world?
 How can we ensure that the social and earnings gaps within our country and communities narrow instead of widens?
 Grab tries to solve that problem so we can progress together and not leave anybody behind.
 It's a responsibility and a meaningful problem set to solve."